buildit/twig-infrastructure/README.md

 based riglet.
 At instantiation time, a cron job is defined to back up the database files to an appropriate S3 bucket.

+A security group is created that allows access to the CouchDb instance only from the application group and only over the CouchDb port.

 ### Build "Layer"
 OK, it's not really a "layer", but the final piece of the riglet is the build pipeline.
 In this case we use AWS CodePipeline and CodeBuild to define and execute the pipeline.
 Builds are triggered by